FEI CODE OF CONDUCT

 The Fédération Equestre Internationale (FEI) expects all those involved in international equestrian sport to adhere to the FEI’s Code of Conduct and to acknowledge and accept that at all times the welfare of the horse must be paramount and must never be subordinated to competitive or commercial influences.

 1. At all stages during the preparation and training of competition horses, welfare must take precedence over all other demands.
 This includes good horse management, training methods, farriery, tack, and transportation.

-- Events must not prejudice horse welfare.
-This involves paying careful attention to the competition are-as, ground surfaces, weather conditions, stabling, site safety and fitness of the horse for onward travel after the event.
+3. Events must not prejudice horse welfare.
+This involves paying careful attention to the competition areas, ground surfaces, weather conditions, stabling, site safety and fitness of the horse for onward travel after the event.

-- a) The FEI urges all involved with the sport to attain the highest levels of education in their areas of expertise relevant to the care and management of the competition horse.
+5. The FEI urges all those involved in equestrian sport to attain the highest possible levels of education in their areas of expertise relevant to the care and management of the competition horse.